srm985/axure-redline-tool/README.md

 #### Version 1.2

 * Revised how inter-element dimensions are calculated.
 Previously, all elements were iterated, and data attributes appended.
-Now this is done in real time on only the active elements.
+Now this is done in real-time, on only the active elements.
 This will help performance on pages with many elements.
-* Corrected the issue where the tool displays unintended hidden content.
+* Resolved issue where the tool displays unintended hidden content.
-* Corrected small CSS styling changes to improve consistency.
+* Resolved small CSS styling changes to improve consistency in displaying attributes.
-* Corrected issue where tool throws error when disabling while an element is selected.
+* Resolved issue where tool throws error when disabling while an element is selected.
+* Tool now provides correct artboard padding when zooming.
+* Resolved measurement flicker which occurred when hovering over a measurement line or tag.